 Through the Perkins Loan students may borrow up to \$4,000 per year (\$8,000 maximum for two years).
 Interest on the loan is currently 5% per year on the unpaid balance and repayment of the principal and interest begins nine months after a student ends his full-time enrollment.
 Repayment of principal and interest is waived while a student continues in an eligible institution or while serving in the armed services, the Peace Corps or VISTA program.
 (The last three items are limited to three-year deferment.)
+Funding for these loans is limited.
 Application materials for the Perkins Loan may be obtained from the Florida College Office of Financial Aid.